Shorzinator/CodeBrief/docs/help/faq.md

 # Frequently Asked Questions

-Common questions and answers about ContextCraft usage, troubleshooting, and best practices.
+Common questions and answers about codebrief usage, troubleshooting, and best practices.

 ## 🚀 Getting Started

-### Q: What is ContextCraft and why should I use it?
+### Q: What is codebrief and why should I use it?

-**A:** ContextCraft is a CLI toolkit that generates structured, comprehensive context from your projects for use with Large Language Models (LLMs).
+**A:** codebrief is a CLI toolkit that generates structured, comprehensive context from your projects for use with Large Language Models (LLMs).
 It's perfect for:

 - **LLM Integration**: Creating context that ChatGPT, Claude, and other AI tools can easily understand
 - **Debugging**: Quickly sharing project structure and code with others
 - **Documentation**: Generating project overviews and code summaries
 - **Code Review**: Preparing comprehensive context for reviewers

-### Q: How is ContextCraft different from other tools?
+### Q: How is codebrief different from other tools?

-**A:** ContextCraft is specifically designed for LLM consumption with features like:
+**A:** codebrief is specifically designed for LLM consumption with features like:

 - **Smart File Separation**: Clear markers between files in flattened output
 - **Intelligent Ignoring**: `.llmignore` support with `.gitignore`-style syntax